Hero of Many: Soundtrack

 The soundtrack was composed by Slovak composer Matúš Široký.
 The in-game soundtrack contains 51 tracks with approximately one hour of music.
 The soundtrack received much praise, and fans of the game asked Trickster Arts to provide it for download.
 The soundtrack was released on Loudr in July 2013.
 The album also included bonus tracks that were cut from the final game.
 These include another 15 minutes of music.

 Reception

 Mobile version

 Hero of Many received positive critical acclaim upon its release.
 Its review score is aggregated at 88/100 on Metacritic.
 It was praised for its atmosphere, gameplay, soundtrack and graphics.

 The least positive review came from HardcoreDroid.
 The game scored 70% there.
 The game was criticised for its severe slowdown but the review was positive overall.
 Server Slide to Play on the other hand released one of the most positive reviews for the game.
 It criticised the controls and lack of classical game elements but praised its minimalism, gameplay and atmosphere.
 In this review, the game scored 100%.

-The game is often called one of the best Android games of 2013.
-Some servers included it in their lists of the best games of the year.